devoxx4kids/materials/workshops/minecraft/readme.md

 * On line 265 in the class EntityPig, type in:

 		public void fly() {
-			howMuchY = this.posY - this.lastTickPosY;
+			double howMuchY = this.posY - this.lastTickPosY;
 			this.posY = this.posY + howMuchY;
 		}